 Tools to Improve Business Communication

-Weekdone can’t do much for external communication.
-But for internal communication, Weekdone has all the tools you need in one place.
-Weekdone offers real-time status updates so everyone knows what's going on.
-By using OKR methodology, Weekdone lets everyone set goals at the company, team, and personal level.
+Weekdone Team Compass can’t do much for external communication.
+But for internal communication, Team Compass has all the features you need in one place.
+The software offers real-time status updates so everyone knows what's going on.
+By using OKR methodology, it lets everyone set goals at the company, team, and personal level.
 With a dashboard that gives real-time feedback for everyone, you can see how people progress.
 This opens up collaboration opportunities that help showcase the importance of business communication.

 - Online tools to replace meetings for business communication